Diane Chalfant, President

 Bob Ebinger was a history major at Trinity College.
 In 1980 he helped establish a Historic District in his inner-city Los Angeles neighborhood and has since restored his two historic residences.
 Bob wrote the biography of Emanuel Goughnour, an early Livingston lumber entrepreneur.
-A past city commissioner and state representative, he presently sits on Livingston’s Historic Preservation Committee, the Urban Renewal Agency Board, and the Livingston Depot Foundation board member.
+He is a past city commissioner and state representative, as well as a past Livingston’s Historic Preservation Committee, Urban Renewal Agency, and Livingston Depot Foundation board member.
 He also serves on the Preserve Montana board, based in Helena, Montana.

 An Electrical and Electronic Engineering Technology major at Montana State University, Jem has worked as a carpenter, log home builder, river raft guide, professional ski instructor, and a rescue diver.
 He manufactured tipis and wall tents as second owner of White Buffalo Lodges.
 Jem is currently the owner and operator of Anvil Wagon Works where he builds and restores historic wagons, coaches, and sleighs, using his wheelwrighting, blacksmithing, upholstery, and custom woodworking skills.

 George Bornemann is a Professional Land Surveyor with CTA Architects Engineers in Livingston.
 He spent 20 years working in Yellowstone National Park where he became interested in the area’s history.
-He also serves as a Trustee of the Livingston School District.
-George helps his wife Kathryn with her business, Out of the Blue Antiques, and they have two children, Augustus and Sonia.
+George also serves as a Trustee of the Livingston School District.
+Recently, George has been inventorying Warren McGee Montana Research Collection maps.
+George has two children, Augustus and Sonia.